JanMMeyer/Graph3d/README.md

 To load a Graph, use the "Open"-Button and select a folder containing "Nodes.csv" and "Edges.csv".
 The Build comes with some example graph data in the "ImportDataExamples" subfolder.
 More Details on the required data format in the 'Data Format' section below

+<b>Force Adjustment</b>

+The slider section on the left allows real time adjustment of the forces at work.
+"Node Repulsion" forces the *all* nodes apart, "Edge Attraction" pulls *connceted* Nodes together, and "Centering Force" pulls all nodes to the center.

 <b>Selection:</b>